 The suspect in the UCLA murder may very well be connected to the campus, or at the very least familiar with it.
 The modus operandi in Los Angeles does have more in common with the Riverside murder of Cheri Jo Bates, although there is no eyewitness description of the suspect in the Cheri Jo Bates case, so if the Riverside murderer and Zodiac are separate individuals (which seems likely), then the door remains open.
 The murder of Sunny Lyn Dagowitz and Cheri Jo Bates both occurred on campus grounds, both killers were seemingly oblivious, or simply didn't care to the great risk of detection, both women were in close proximity to their vehicle when attacked and both were stabbed numerous times.
 The murder of Cheri Jo Bates and Sunny Lyn Dagowitz were separated by 70 miles and 4 years.

 "I am not sick.
 I am insane.
 But that will not stop the game.
 This letter should be published for all to read it.
 It just might save that girl in the alley.
 But that's up to you.
 It will be on your conscience.
 Not mine.
 Yes I did make that call to you also.
 It was just a warning.
 Beware....I am stalking your girls now."
 The Confession Letter November 29th 1966.

-The Sunny Lyn Dagowitz case is unlikely connected to either Zodiac or Cheri Jo Bates, but is a crime that receives little coverage, so if you have any information regarding this December 16th 1970 cold case, please contact the Los Angeles Police Department. http://www.lapdonline.org/
+The Sunny Lyn Dagowitz case is unlikely connected to either the Zodiac Killer or Cheri Jo Bates cases, but it is a crime that receives little coverage, so if you have any information regarding this December 16th 1970 cold case, please contact the Los Angeles Police Department. http://www.lapdonline.org/